sous-chefs/postgresql/README.md

 this cookbook, which differed in their default config.
 The resulting configuration files will be the same as before, but the content will be dynamically rendered from the attributes.
-The helpful commentary from the PostgreSQL developers upstream will also be present.
-However, you should consult the PostgreSQL documentation for specific configuration details.
+The helpful commentary will no longer be present.
+You should consult the PostgreSQL documentation for specific configuration details.

 For values that are "on" or "off", they should be specified as literal `true` or `false`.
 String values will be used with single quotes.
 Any